|

 Why should all those Spectrum-owners who've valued their machines for four years suddenly lose interest just because more powerful computers such as the Amiga and ST are cheaper now?

-And indeed all the signs are that the 16-bit and console 'revolutions' have only really been minor distutbances - some of the avid trade-watchers at CRASH tell me there are only about 130,000 Amigas and STs in the country, compared with some four million Spectrums, and fewer than 20,000 dedicated consoles.
+And indeed all the signs are that the 16-bit and console ‘revolutions’ have only really been minor disturbances — some of the avid trade-watchers at CRASH tell me there are only about 130,000 Amigas and STs in the country, compared with some four million Spectrums, and fewer than 20,000 dedicated consoles.

-It's a bit like the 'desktop publishing' revolution - last year we were all told how the face of publishing would be transformed by page-design and typesetting softWare, but it simply... hasn't happened.
+It’s a bit like the ‘desktop publishing’ revolution — last year we were all told how the face of publishing would be transformed by page-design and typesetting software, but it simply... hasn’t happened.

 LM